linux-chenxing/linux-chenxing.org/index.md

 into the fully owned subsidiary called Sigmastar.
 The camera SoCs that are now marketed by Sigmastar will be the main focus here.

+It's worth noting that the MStar/Sigmastar camera SoCs seem to be derived from the SoCs made by Alpha Imaging Technology which was merged into MStar at some point.

 # SoCs

 ## MIPS based